 ––Brennan Manning, Lion and Lamb

 God stalks us.
 He never lets up.
 We can never, never out run Him.
 A popular 182 line poem, from a generation ago, was called “The Hound of Heaven“.
 It described a person being pursued by God.
-This is part of it.
+This is a single stanza.

 I fled Him down the nights and down the days